PrestaShop/docs/development/architecture/migration-guide/forms/CRUD-forms.md

     class: 'PrestaShop\PrestaShop\Core\Form\IdentifiableObject\DataProvider\ContactFormDataProvider'
 ```

-Note: if you use the above snippet of code outside of the `PrestaShop\PrestaShop\Core\Form\IdentifiableObject\DataProvider`, like a module, you need to import the classes that come from this namespace.
+Note: if you use the above snippet of code outside of the `PrestaShop\PrestaShop\Core\Form\IdentifiableObject\DataProvider` namespace, like in a module, you need to import the classes that come from this namespace.

 Example
 ```php